Ghostwritten (novel): Plot

 The novel is written in a series of changing first-person perspectives.
 The main characters, though strangers to one another, become connected through their actions and relationships.

 This first chapter follows Quasar, a member of a millenarianist doomsday cult, attempting to evade capture in Okinawa after releasing nerve agents into a Tokyo subway train.
 His efforts to remain reclusive are hampered by the friendliness of the town's other inhabitants.

-The next chapter focuses on Satoru, a young Philippino-Japanese record shop worker in downtown Tokyo with a deep love for jazz music.
+The next chapter focuses on Satoru, a young Filipino-Japanese record shop worker in downtown Tokyo with a deep love for jazz music.
 Satoru struggles to balance his complicated family life as an orphan, musical ambitions, societal pressure to begin a career, and his infatuation with Tomoyo, a new customer in the shop.

 In the third chapter, Neal Brose, an expatriate lawyer in Hong Kong, is asked to manage a secret bank account.
 A chance meeting with Satoru and Tomoyo leads Brose to meditate on the end of his own marriage.
 Following this and a police investigation into the bank account, Brose suffers a breakdown.
 He dies in diabetic shock while climbing a hill towards the Tian Tan Buddha.

 The fourth chapter centers on a Chinese woman and her tea shack on Mount Emei.
 Throughout her life, she and the shack encounter Chinese warlords, Japanese soldiers, Red Guards, reformists, and a tree she believes can speak to her.
 After finally visiting a Buddhist monastery at the mountain's peak, she dies peacefully at the tea shack.

 Next, the novel follows a disembodied spirit.
 The "noncorpum" survives by transmigrating between the bodies of living human hosts.
-Though unaware of their true origins, they follow a lead by transmigrating through rural Mongolia in search of answers.
+Though unaware of its true origins, the noncorpum follows a lead by transmigrating through rural Mongolia in search of answers.
 The noncorpum becomes untethered when a host is murdered, but is reborn as a Mongolian baby.
-They learn their origins by transmigrating into the baby's grandmother.
-The noncorpum began their life as a young Buddhist monk executed during the Cultural Revolution.
-An interrupted attempt by another monk to save their life by transmigrating their soul to another body led to their life as a noncorpum.
-Faced with the meaning of their existence, the noncorpum decides to save the baby's life by transmigrating back into her body and becoming her mortal soul.
+It learns of its origins by transmigrating into the baby's grandmother.
+The noncorpum began its life as a young Buddhist monk executed during the Cultural Revolution.
+An interrupted attempt by another monk to save its life by transmigrating its soul to another body led to its life as a noncorpum.
+Faced with the meaning of its existence, the noncorpum decides to save the baby's life by transmigrating back into her body and becoming her mortal soul.